zaoad/fast-api-boilerplate/README.md

-# FastAPI Boilerplate
+# LinkedInAPI Project

-A FastAPI boilerplate with PostgreSQL, Alembic, JWT authentication, and MVC architecture.
+A FastAPI-based LinkedIn API integration project with PostgreSQL, Redis, JWT authentication, and comprehensive LinkedIn posting capabilities.

 ## Features

 - FastAPI with PostgreSQL database
+- Redis for caching and session management
+- LinkedIn API integration for posting and authentication
+- JWT authentication
 - Alembic for database migrations
-- JWT authentication
 - MVC architecture
 - Testing setup with pytest
 - Environment configuration with .env